Is Your Oral History Legal and Ethical?

 Who is this guidance for?

 This guide is for people who record oral history interviews, and organisations and individuals who keep collections of oral history recordings in the four nations of the United Kingdom.
 England, Scotland, Wales and Northern Ireland comprise the UK and amongst them have three legal systems.
-However so far as the law is referred to in this document it is safe to assume that all come within the wider context of UK and European law.
+However so far as the law is referred to in this document it is safe to assume that all come within the wider context of UK law (which is harmonised with EU law and will remain so post-Brexit).
 The Oral History Society promotes the use of oral history techniques to record the memories of those whose life stories would otherwise be lost to future generations, and encourages researchers and teachers to make use of oral history in their work.

 The Oral History Society believes that, while oral history work must comply with the law, legal requirements alone do not provide an adequate framework for good practice.
 No UK law was designed specifically to regulate oral history work; in fact no law even mentions it.
 Beyond legal considerations we have long held the view that oral historians should abide by a voluntary set of ethical guidelines.